SwitWu/SwitWu.github.io/_posts/2023-05-04-ielts-writing-task-two.md

 #### 古今对比法

-+ 以前：in the past, previously, formly, traditionally, … years ago
++ 以前：in the past, previously, formly, traditionally, …… years ago
 + 现在：now, currently, at present, today, these days

 > 例：Some experts believe that it is better for children to begin learning a foreign language at primary school rather than a secondary school.
 Do the advantages of this outweigh the disadvantages?
 (C9T1)
 > 改写：In the past, children began studying foreign languages at secondary school, but now it is widely recommended by some educationalists that foreign language learning should begin earlier.

 > 例：More and more people buy and use their own car.
 Do you think advantages of this trend for individuals outweigh the disadvantages for environment?
 (2019.06.22)
-> 改写一：Thirty years ago, private vehicles were exlusive to well-off families, but these days, an increasing number of individuals are able to afford their own cars.
+> 改写一：Thirty years ago, private vehicles were exclusive to well-off families, but these days, an increasing number of individuals are able to afford their own cars.
 > 改写二：Previously, the majority of citizens travel by public transport, but currently, with the proliferation of private vehicles, driving one's own car has become the most prevalent way of travelling.

 #### 让步法

 尽管观点 A，但我认为观点 B

+当题干中出现绝对表述如：最高级、all、only、not、never、no longer 时，可以考虑用让步法改写题目。

 > 例：Many governments think that economic progress is their most important goal.
 Some people, however, think that other types of progress are equally important for a country.
 Discuss both these views and give your own opinion.
 (C11T4)
 > 改写：Although/While it is often suggested that governments should give top priority to economic growth, I personally believe other principal developments in such fields as education, military and medical care should also be valued.